Site icon Outdoor Gearzine

 Capacity

-Approximately 20 people (If there are many applications, we will be on a first-come, first-served basis.
-Thank you for your understanding)
+Approximately 20 people (Please note that if there are a large number of applications, we will accept applications on a first-come, first-served basis.)

 How to apply

-If you would like to participate in the venue or participate in online streaming, please apply through the participation application page located on the event announcement service "Peatix" below.
+If you would like to participate, whether in person or online, please apply through the application page on the event announcement service "Peatix" below

-Enter the event (Go to the Peatix ticket purchase screen)
+Enter the event (Go to the Peatix ticket purchase page)

 [About attendance]